alexamy/godot-dialogue-system/README.md

 ### Phrase
 Every line without special symbols in the start consdired as a phrase.
 It has two parts - name before `:` and phrase text afterwards.
+If for some weird reason your phrase line must start with special symbol (below) - escape it with '\', i.e. '\$'.
+To start phrase line with '\', use '\\'.

 ### Anchor (`#`)
 Used for defining start of the dialogue block.
 Can be referenced later by other instructions.